csvprobotica/Team-Rizitos_2025/README.md

 * 2 Technic Color Sensor 45605

+Building Instructions
+====
+* **Robot Structure:**
+  - The main idea of  Rizito’s design was developed by us and a source that  we used as a guideline .[`M.V.P`](https://osoyoo.com/manual/sportcarkit.pdf)

 ## Content
-* [`schemes`](https://github.com/csvprobotica/RoboGenius/tree/main/schemes) contains a schematic diagram in JPG format of the electromechanical components illustrating all the elements (electronic components and motors) used in the vehicle and how they are connected to each other.
+* [`schemes`](https://github.com/csvprobotica/RoboGenius/tree/main/schemes) contains an explanatory  diagram in PNG format of the electromechanical components illustrating all the elements (motors, sensors ,etc.) with its connections.
-* [`src`](https://github.com/csvprobotica/RoboGenius/tree/main/src) contains code of control software for all components which were programmed to participate in the competition.
-* [`t-photos`](https://github.com/csvprobotica/RoboGenius/tree/main/t-photos) contains 2 photos of the team (an official one and one funny photo with all team members).
-* [`v-photos`](https://github.com/csvprobotica/RoboGenius/tree/main/v-photos) contains 6 photos of the vehicle (from every side, from top and bottom).
+* [`src`](https://github.com/csvprobotica/RoboGenius/tree/main/src) this record contains all Rizito's Arduino code programming ( which is text-based style) that makes our robot move.
+* [`t-photos`](https://github.com/csvprobotica/RoboGenius/tree/main/t-photos) you'll find Rizito's Team members  official photo.
+* [`v-photos`](https://github.com/csvprobotica/RoboGenius/tree/main/v-photos) in this folder you'll encounter our robot, Rizitos, from 6 different angles.
-* [`video`](https://github.com/csvprobotica/RoboGenius/tree/main/video) contains the video.mp4 file with the robot driving demonstration.
+* [`video`](https://github.com/csvprobotica/RoboGenius/tree/main/video)  the video shows Rizitos in action, where it completes the whole 3 laps.

 ## Mobility and Strategy of our Robot